vega/vega-vscode/README.md

 # Vega-VSCode

+**Deprecation notice: You don't need to use this plugin anymore.
+Just create Vega or Vega-Lite specs with a `$schema` property and a link to a schema in https://github.com/vega/schema and VSCode will support autocomplete and validation.**

 This is a Visual Studio Code plug-in for Vega and Vega-Lite visualization grammars.

 With this plugin, you can open a Vega specification file with `.vg` or `.vg.json` extension